cheesesamwich/Glide/README.md

 - Adjusting online status indicators that appear stretched (seemingly fixed, maybe??
 I'm not sure, lol)
 - Fixing the color of the Soundmoji experiment search button
 - Maxwell's loading screen still sometimes shows keybind indicators
+- Migrate the theme to a css file if possible and grab the variables from the theme settings? alternatively, migrate to usercss once it gets merged

 ### Instructions